adasound/Violet/README.md

 string was not used.

-Next we do some hashing. -
+Next we do some hashing:

 Hashing the person-defined inputs: